SixPlusOne7/JiayiLiu/essays/TypeScript.md

 *TypeScript adds structure to JavaScript and makes learning smoother for beginners and professionals alike.*

 When I first encountered TypeScript, I thought it was really cool.
 Because it is a superset of JavaScript, it makes the transition easier for people who already know Java or other typed languages.
-Earlier, when I taught myself web development using JavaScript, HTML, and CSS, I didn’t even know TypeScript existed.
+Earlier, when I taught myself web development using JavaScript, HTML, and CSS, I didn't even know TypeScript existed.
 Looking back, I realize that if I had used TypeScript at the time, I would have understood JavaScript more quickly thanks to the added type safety.

 ## In the context of learning